-James L. Payne is a founding partner at Payne & Fears LLP, where he represents companies in all aspects of employment law and related civil litigation, including wage and hour litigation and consulting, employment discrimination, wrongful termination, labor management relations and union arbitrations.
+James L. Payne is a founding partner at Payne & Fears, where he represents companies in all aspects of employment law and related civil litigation, including wage-and-hour litigation and consulting, employment discrimination, wrongful termination, labor management relations and union arbitrations.

-Jim has a practice focused on the subfield of wage and hour law, as both an advisor and litigator.
-He has served as the lead litigation counsel in dozens of wage and hour class action cases ranging in size from a few hundred to over 400,000 putative class members.
+Jim has a practice focused on the subfield of wage-and-hour law, as both an advisor and litigator.
+He has served as the lead litigation counsel in dozens of wage-and-hour class action cases ranging in size from a few hundred to more than 400,000 putative class members.

 Jim serves as a pro bono Arbitrator for the Orange County Bar Association’s Mandatory Fee Arbitration Program.
 He is a Founding Member of the Orange County Bar Foundation, Society of Fellows, and is a partner in the Southern California Special Olympics.

-Before forming Payne & Fears LLP, Jim was a partner in the Employment Law Department of Paul, Hastings, Janofsky & Walker LLP.
+Before forming Payne & Fears, Jim was a partner in the Employment Law Department of Paul, Hastings, Janofsky & Walker LLP.
 He previously served as a Law Clerk to the Honorable Thomas Tang, Judge of the United States Court of Appeals for the Ninth Circuit.

 Jim is a music enthusiast who plays piano, organ and synthesizer.
 He composes and performs regularly with a variety of jazz, blues and rock combos.